llpeterson/direct/access.md

 wavelength, with each ONU periodically getting a turn to transmit.
-Because the ONUs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for the them to transmit based on synchronized clocks, as in SONET.
+Because the ONUs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for them to transmit based on synchronized clocks, as in SONET.
 Instead, the ONT transmits *grants* to the individual ONUs, giving them a time interval during which they can transmit.
 In other words, the single OLT is responsible for centrally implementing the